 Whilst there will be local variations, our benefits packages can enable you to save money on gym memberships, dental insurance, dining, shopping and much more.
 In some parts of the DfT family (DfTc and DVLA) you also have the option to buy or sell annual leave once a year.

 Cycle to Work Scheme

 We promote healthy living for all staff and if you are keen to keep active you are entitled to request a cycle-to-work loan which enables you to save money on the purchase of a bike and safety equipment for your journey between home and work.
 We have changing and shower facilities on-site and bicycle sheds are also available to keep your bike safe whilst you are at work.

 Eye test reimbursement

 You are entitled to reimbursement for the cost of an eyesight test and, if appropriate, glasses depending on what sort of equipment is required for you in your role.

 Work/life balance and job security

 We offer 25 days annual leave on entry, increasing on a sliding scale to 30 days after 5 years of service.
 This is in addition to 8 public holidays.
-This will be complimented by one further day paid privilege entitlement to mark the Queen’s Birthday.
+This will be complemented by one further day paid privilege entitlement to mark the King’s birthday.

 DfT offers generous terms for parental leave (maternity and shared parental leave as well as adoption leave).